 Finally, we have a control attribute that enables various controls like the volume and plays pause control.
 Though the above-given code works perfectly fine, there will be instances when the user’s internet connection will not be stable or there might be other reasons that the video may not load at all.
 At such times it is better off to display some text in place of the video.
 You can do that with the following code.

 Unable to load video

 Media files have become the major mode of consumption and HTML is very rich in integrating photos and videos in webpages.
-The img, audio and video tags are used to insert photos, audio, and videos into webpages respectively.
-If you have any question related to this, you can hit me up in the comments section and I’ll be there for you.
+The img, audio, and video tags are used to insert photos, audio, and videos into webpages respectively.
+If you have any questions related to this, you can hit me up in the comments section and I’ll be there for you.